New Homes

 • This means that tenancies will continue on a rolling basis until the tenant decides to leave or the landlord establishes a valid reason for possession.

-• Expected notice periods are two months notice for tenants, and four months for landlords.
+• Expected notice periods will vary dependant on grounds for position, but generally will extend to two months notice for tenants, and four months for landlords.

 • Increases are limited to once per year and capped at market rate